U.S. imposes sanctions on over 100 targets in action over Russia's invasion of Ukraine | Headlines

 The United States on Wednesday imposed sanctions on dozens of people and entities as it cracks down on Russia over its war in Ukraine, targeting a private military company, a China-based firm and entities linked to state-owned nuclear energy company Rosatom.

-The United States on Wednesday imposed sanctions on dozens of people and entities as it cracks down on Russia over its war in Ukraine, targeting a private military company, a China-based firm and entities linked to state-owned nuclear energy company Rosatom.
-The sanctions, imposed by the U.S. Treasury and State Departments, apply to more than 120 entities and individuals across over 20 countries, including facilitators of sanctions evasion, U.S. Secretary of State Antony Blinken said in a statement.
+The sanctions, imposed by the U.S. Treasury and State departments, apply to more than 120 entities and individuals across over 20 countries, including facilitators of sanctions evasion, U.S. Secretary of State Antony Blinken said in a statement.
+The Treasury said in a separate statement that it imposed sanctions on Russian financial facilitators and sanctions evaders around the world, including Turkey, United Arab Emirates and China-based people and companies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)